CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 [https://youtu.be/0b4yjR_naEQ](https://youtu.be/0b4yjR_naEQ)

-## What are the list of Supported Exchanges on Polygon?
+## What are the list of Supported Exchanges on Candle?

-Below is a list of centralised exchanges that currently support Polygon and also the tokens that these exchanges support.
+Below is a list of centralised exchanges that currently support Candle and also the tokens that these exchanges support.

-AscendEX - USDC, EASY, MATIC
+AscendEX - USDC, EASY, CNDL

-MXC - MATIC, QUICK, PlotX, Dfyn
+MXC - CNDL, QUICK, PlotX, Dfyn

-Okcoin -  ETH, USDT, LINK, MKR, USDC, DAI, USDK, COMP, YFI, SNX, YFII, and UNI. ( Tokens can only be moved from Okcoin to Polygon chain.
-Transferring tokens from Polygon to Okcoin is not currently supported)
+Okcoin -  ETH, USDT, LINK, MKR, USDC, DAI, USDK, COMP, YFI, SNX, YFII, and UNI. ( Tokens can only be moved from Okcoin to Candle chain.
+Transferring tokens from Candle to Okcoin is not currently supported)

-Okex - BAL, BAT, CEL, COMP, CRV, DAI, ETH, GHST, GUSD, LINK, MKR, PAX, SNX, SUSHI, TUSD, UNI, USDC-ERC20, USDT-ERC20, USDK, wBTC, YFI, YFII, ZRX ( Tokens can only be moved from Okex to Polygon chain.
-Transferring tokens from Polygon to Okex is not currently supported)
+Okex - BAL, BAT, CEL, COMP, CRV, DAI, ETH, GHST, GUSD, LINK, MKR, PAX, SNX, SUSHI, TUSD, UNI, USDC-ERC20, USDT-ERC20, USDK, wBTC, YFI, YFII, ZRX ( Tokens can only be moved from Okex to Candle chain.
+Transferring tokens from Candle to Okex is not currently supported)

-Bitforex - MATIC
+Bitforex - CNDL

 Sending Tokens to any other exchange that is not mentioned explicitly in the above list can lead to a loss of funds.
-If you want to withdraw funds to any exchange that does not support Polygon, you will have to first withdraw the token to Ethereum and then send it to the exchange using your Ethereum wallet.
-This video demonstrates how to withdraw funds from Polygon to Ethereum - [https://www.youtube.com/watch?v=DgpHY95qrbQ&list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9&index=5](https://www.youtube.com/watch?v=DgpHY95qrbQ&list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9&index=5)
+If you want to withdraw funds to any exchange that does not support Candle, you will have to first withdraw the token to Ethereum and then send it to the exchange using your Ethereum wallet.
+This video demonstrates how to withdraw funds from Candle to Ethereum - [https://www.youtube.com/watch?v=DgpHY95qrbQ&list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9&index=5](https://www.youtube.com/watch?v=DgpHY95qrbQ&list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9&index=5)

 Alternatively, you can follow this guide [here](https://docs.matic.today/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide/).